Izmir Property for sale

 Officially founded by the Trojans at around 3,000BC, Izmir was also the birthplace of Homer and home to the first Greek settlers, The Aeolians.
 Destroyed to ruins in 600BC, Izmir was recovered following the arrival of Alexander the Great in 334BC, before prospering under the Romans.
 Destroyed again by an earthquake in 178AD, it was restored as a major commercial port during the Byzantine Empire, eventually becoming a thriving and sophisticated city under Mehmet I and the Ottoman Empire in 1415.
 The last major civilisation changes in Izmir came after World War I, when following the defeat of the Ottoman Empire, Greece was granted a mandate over Izmir however tensions led to Kemal Ataturk and the Turkish Army seizing control of the city soon after on September 9, 1922, a day still celebrated as the official day of liberation for the city.

 Izmir today is widely regarded as one of the most economically rich cities of Turkey, growing significantly since the 1950s into a forward-thinking, developed city with a strong automotive, textile, food, and tourism industry – no Turkish city has grown faster in this period except for Istanbul.
 Izmir currently contributes 9.7% of the entire labour force of Turkey and produces 13.5% of Turkey’s Gross Domestic Product per annum.
+From Izmir apartments for sale to luxury real estate and properties, you're spoilt for choice within a location infamous for it's aesthetics and rich history.

 What is the population of Izmir?